mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 * WP_STOP_ENGINE : Helicopter engine is stopped.
 Does the action and goes to WAIT state.
 * WP_ATTACK : Sets attack position to shoot at.
 This is performed once.
 * WP_SEARCH_DESTROY : Search for enemy by patroling an area.
 If enemy is found, attack the location.
+* WP_PATROL : Patrol around an area.

 ## Macro commands
+Assigning single macro command will perform a set of single commands.

 * WP_M_LAND_TROOPS : Drop of troops to exact position, wait and leave
   * WP_LAND, WP_GET_OUT, WP_WAIT, WP_HOVER_UP, WP_RAISE
 * WP_M_LAND_TO_FREE_SPOT : Drop of troops, but search for empty spot.
 Stop engine.